roland-rad-lab/MoCaSeq/README.md

 	--input input.full.tsv
 ```

-## Available Analyses
+### Available Analyses
-Although most analysis is specified in the input file (a mix of mouse and human samples is fine) it is also possible to specify an alternative workflow using entry.
+Although most analysis is specified in the input file (a mix of mouse and human samples is fine) it is also possible to specify an alternative workflow using the nextflow entry option.
+- PON
 - REMAP

 ```bash